gregwhitaker/catnap/README.md

 5. The Catnap Model Builder walks the response object model and selects fields that match the query expression; building a map of the object as it goes.

 6. The Catnap View renders the object map built by the Model Builder to the wire.

+##Documentation

+Please see the [wiki](https://github.com/gregwhitaker/catnap/wiki) for detailed documentation on how to get started using Catnap.

 ##License
 Copyright 2016 Greg Whitaker